yellowdog/python-examples/README.md

 The only mandatory property is `templateId`.
 All other properties have defaults (or are not required).
 The `templateId` property can use either the YellowDog ID ('YDID') for the Compute Requirement Template, or its name.

+## Worker Pools vs. Compute Requirements

+It is worth clarifying the distinction between the two related concepts:

+- A **Worker Pool** (created by `yd-provision`) is a managed set of cloud instances running the YellowDog agent.
+The platform automatically scales the pool up and down to meet Task demand, and shuts it down when idle.
+Worker Pool nodes claim Tasks from Work Requirements and execute them.

+- A **Compute Requirement** (created by `yd-instantiate`) is simply a set of cloud instances — there is no YellowDog Worker Pool associated with them.
+The instances are managed directly by the user.
+This is useful when you want to use YellowDog's provisioning capabilities but manage instances yourself.

+Both use the same `workerPool` / `computeRequirement` TOML section for configuration, and both are terminated using `yd-terminate`.

 ## Worker Pool Properties